Sampling and Uncertainty

 geom_errorbar(aes(ymin = lower, ymax = upper), width = 0, alpha = 0.5) +

-geom_hline(yintercept = true_beta, color = "red", linewidth = 1.2, linetype = "dashed") +
+geom_hline(yintercept = true_mean, color = "red", linewidth = 1.2, linetype = "dashed") +

 scale_color_manual(values = c("FALSE" = "orange", "TRUE" = "#011F5B"),

-labels = c("Misses truth", "Contains truth")) +
+labels = c("Misses the truth", "Contains the truth")) +

-labs(x = "Simulation", y = expression(hat(beta)),
+labs(x = "Sample number", y = "Estimated mean height (in)",

-title = paste0(coverage, " out of 100 confidence intervals contain the truth"),
+title = paste0(coverage, " out of 100 intervals contain the true mean"),

 color = "") +